icon for mcp server

 • Get fast diagnostics (get-diagnostics) - Replace time-consuming type checking and lint commands

-• Navigate code efficiently (get-definition, get-references) - Understand code structure and dependencies
+• Navigate code efficiently (get-references) - Understand code structure and dependencies with usage context

 Core Advantages